Billy1900/JS-Kaggle-2025/README.md

 # JS-Kaggle-2025
-Jane Street Real-Time Market Data Forecasting 2025: https://www.kaggle.com/competitions/jane-street-real-time-market-data-forecasting

-dataset could also be downloaded through this site.
+Jane Street Real-Time Market Data Forecasting 2025: https://www.kaggle.com/competitions/jane-street-real-time-market-data-forecasting (dataset could also be downloaded through this site)

-We tentatively achieved Top 1% on the Leaderboard, looking forward the result on June!
+We tentatively achieved Top 1% on the Leaderboard, looking forward to the result on June!

-## List of resources
+## Collection of Insights
 1. Data Visualization: this notebook ([data-visualization notebook](data-visualization.ipynb)) will help you understand the meaning of each data column
 2. Exploratory Data Analysis: this notebook ([EDA notebook](EDA.ipynb)) gives us several insights of how to use the data.
     - lag data is essential for reponder_6 prediction